entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 3. Is block occupied by human?
 4. Does block require external support?
 In what direction?
 (Simplify by using only 3 orthogonal orientations for support)

-Binary tensor represents whether each block in discretized scene is
+Binary tensor represents whether each block in discretized scene is occupied.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzgyMjIzMDgsLTE3NTQ0Mjc0MTFdfQ
-==
+eyJoaXN0b3J5IjpbMTUyODE1MjY4NCwtMTc1NDQyNzQxMV19
 -->